Umuzi-org/tech-department/content/projects/tdd/bowling/_index.md

 Write a software system for keeping track of bowling scores.
 You can read about traditional 10 pin bowling scoring [here](https://en.wikipedia.org/wiki/Ten-pin_bowling#Scoring).

-Please put your tests in a directory named "tests" (unless the testing framework you are using follows some other convention(which is unlikely)).
+Please put your tests in a directory named "tests" unless the testing framework you are using follows some other convention.

+## Project Description

 ### Gameplay